 At 6pm, the sun started to set and the ash rain continued.
 It felt even heavier as approached the foot of the volcano.
 We had no trekking gear with us, just a sweater, plastic raincoat and sneakers.

 Then our “guardian angel” turned and left.
 I think it was time for dinner, and he had to turn back.
 We had to make a decision, continue on, or follow him.

 There wasn’t so much of the fear of getting robbed or bullied in the dark.
 But this was one of the rare times I felt that nature’s wrath could easily snuff out the lives of us, two mere mortals.
 Hence, the decision to follow him back.

-And it was a right move.
+And it was the right move.
 On the way back, I let my guard down.
-I thought I was on the beaches of Sentosa back here in Singapore and I trotted on the ash tainted sand with ease.
+I thought I was on the beaches of Sentosa back here in Singapore and I trotted on the ash-tainted sand with ease.
 Little did I know that my right foot sank right into what appeared to be quicksand.
 There was a huge suction force pulling my right foot into the depths of the ash desert.
 Thankfully, my other foot was unaffected and I managed to pull my right foot out just in time.
-A gluely grayish paste continued to cling on to my sneakers after that.
+A gluely greyish paste continued to cling to my sneakers after that.

 Sunrise at Mount Bromo from Mount Penanjakan

 Our hostel accommodation offered a travel package which involves a four-wheel drive to watch the sunrise at Mount Bromo from the sturdy Mount Penanjakan at dawn, followed by a ride to the Hindu Temple of Pura Luhur Poten located close to the foot of Mount Bromo.